charlesq34/frustum-pointnets/README.md

 You can run `scripts/command_train_v2.sh` to trian the v2 model as well.
 The training statiscs and checkpoints will be stored at `train/log_v1` (or `train/log_v2` if it is a v2 model).
 Run `python train/train.py -h` to see more options of training.

 ### Evaluation
-To evaluate a trained model (assuming you already finished the previous training step), just run:
+To evaluate a trained model (assuming you already finished the previous training step) on the validation set, just run:

     CUDA_VISIBLE_DEVICES=0 sh scripts/command_test_v1.sh

 Similarly, you can run `scripts/command_test_v2.sh` to evaluate a trained v2 model.
-The script will automatically evaluate the Frustum PointNets on
+The script will automatically evaluate the Frustum PointNets on the validation set based on precomputed 2D bounding boxes from a 2D detector (not released here), and then run the KITTI offline evaluation scripts to compute precision recall and calcuate average precisions for 2D detection, bird's eye view detection and 3D detection.

+Current there is no script for evaluation on test set, yet it is possible to do it by yourself.
+To evaluate on the test set, you need to get outputs from a 2D detector on KITTI test set, store it as something in `kitti/rgb_detections`.
+Then, you need to prepare test set frustum point clouds for the test set, you can achieve that by modifying the code in `kitti/prepare_data.py`.
+Then you can modify test scripts in `scripts` by changing the data path, idx path and output file name.
+For our test set results reported, we use the entire `trainval` set for training.

 ## License
 Our code is released under the Apache 2.0 license (see LICENSE file for details).